pe-st/md/git.md

 Branches are stored in .git/refs

+'refs' are References: a file per branch that contains just the SHA value of the last commit

-- master is in .git/refs/heads/master
+- master is in .git/refs/heads/master (i.e. it's just a local branch called 'master')
 - local branches are in .git/refs/heads/<localbranch>
 - remote branches are in .git/refs/remotes, e.g. .git/refs/remotes/origin/trunk